dmorse/pscf/doc/user-man/param.rst

   ==================== ======== ============================================ ======

-The block_monomer and block_length arrays are entered in a format in which each line contains the data with one polymer species, so that the number of entries in line ic must equal to the value of N_block(ic), i.e., to the number of blocks in chain species ic.
+The block_monomer and block_length arrays are entered in a format in which each line contains the data for one polymer species, and different entries within each line refer to different blocks.
+The number of entries in line ic must equal to the value of N_block(ic), i.e., to the number of blocks in chain species ic.
 The length of each block in an incompressible mixture is equal to the volume occupied by that block (computed using the density of the corresponding hompolymer) divided by the monomer reference volume.

 .. _param-solvents-sub: